Peptic ulcers are small holes or erosions that occur in the lining of your stomach or duodenum. There are two types of peptic ulcers:

-Suddenly develop sharp abdominal pain.
+- Suddenly develop sharp abdominal pain

-Have symptoms of shock like fainting, excessive sweating, or confusion.
+- Have symptoms of shock like fainting, excessive sweating, or confusion

-Have a rigid, hard abdomen that is tender to touch.
+- Have a rigid, hard abdomen that is tender to touch.

 - Proton pump inhibitors to block stomach acid production (such as esomeprazole, lansoprazole, omeprazole, or pantoprazole)

-- Bismuth (may help protect the lining and kill the bacteria)
+- Bismuth (may help protect the lining and kill the bacteria).

 - Don't smoke or chew tobacco.